Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Related Work

 Dense packing and the peg-in-a-hole task represent benchmarks for assessing the precision and efficiency of P\&P manipulations.
-Studies in dense packing often simplify the complexity of the task by focusing on heuristic and reinforcement learning strategies for fitting objects within limited spaces, without fully addressing diverse object shapes and gripper spatial requirements \cite{wangDenseRoboticPacking2022, renAutonomousOrePacking2024}.
-Our work diverges by emphasizing the importance of maintaining relative positions among objects, thereby addressing a crucial aspect overlooked in prior research.
-Furthermore, the peg-in-a-hole task, known for its tight tolerances, contrasts with our methodology, which seeks to avoid collisions entirely, ensuring a delicate balance between precision and object integrity \cite{kimActiveExtrinsicContact2022}.
+Studies in dense packing often simplify the complexity of the task by focusing on heuristic and RL-based strategies for fitting objects within limited spaces, without fully addressing diverse object shapes and gripper collisions \cite{wangDenseRoboticPacking2022, renAutonomousOrePacking2024}.
+Furthermore, in dense packing, there is no specific order for sequential object placements, nor do the objects need to fulfill any spatial constraints with neighboring objects.
+In contrast, our work focuses on compact multi-object placement in a specified assembly sequence while at the same time maintaining the desired relative poses between adjacent objects.
+Even though the peg-in-a-hole task \cite{kimActiveExtrinsicContact2022} is challenging due to the need for high object placement accuracy for insertion, it does not address the challenges of adaptive, multi-object placement while avoiding collisions between objects.

-Integrating affordance maps and neural radiance fields into placement tasks has opened new avenues for specifying preferred placement locations.
-However, these methods often fall short in dictating or optimizing the relational positioning of objects based on adjacency constraints \cite{hePick2PlaceTaskAware6DoF2023a}.
-Our method surpasses these limitations by ensuring compact object placement, which is pivotal for tasks requiring the arrangement of objects at tight distances from one another.

-Our method improves on existing methodologies by learning to precisely place objects close to each other while avoiding collisions.
-This overcomes the limitations of existing work in accommodating diverse object shapes, optimizing space utilization, and maintaining specific relational arrangements among placed objects.
+Our method improves on existing methodologies by learning to compactly place objects while avoiding collisions.
+To the best of our knowledge, no prior work has focused on placing objects in a compact assembly without specifying explicit target poses while maintaining the spatial constraints between adjacent objects.